Patients

 She has also been worried about money.
 Her husband is a farmer harvesting beans and corns and makes just enough to feed his family.
 Just taking the bus costs her $2 round trip and affording surgery was out of the question.

-Today at the medical mission site in Estelí, Marianna is wearing clothes and shoes the neighbors bought for her.
+Today at the surgical program site in Estelí, Marianna is wearing clothes and shoes the neighbors bought for her.
 They want her to look her best when the doctors examine her.

 After today, Yerling will learn if Marianna is well enough to receive surgery.
 Even so, she thanks Operation Smile for helping her feed Marianna, without that help, she says, she doesn’t know if Marianna would have survived not being able to feed.